ipums/ipums.github.io/_posts/2020/2020-10-28-upgrading-shared-conda-installation.markdown

 Are you using a shared conda installation at your institution?
 Please let us know because we'd love to compare notes!

+## Acknowledgements

+Ben Klaas and Jimm Domingo edited drafts of this blog post and collaborated on the described project.